 Rainbow Beach is a tiny coastal town in Queensland, Australia.
 It’s a place to skip, because this region doesn’t offer much to see or do.
 You can discover endless miles of golden sand, where you can try sand surfing.
 Actually there is only one reason why backpackers are forced to go there is the Fraser Island tour.

-Mckenzie lake, Fraser Island
+7. Fraser Island

-Nature.
 Another spot not to miss is Wanggoolba Creek, a fresh crystal clear water creek flowing over white sand in a rainforest valley.
 Sometimes wild dogs Dingos running through this place, so you can face that cute foxy dog.

 There are 2 different options to visit Fraser Island: to book a tour through an agency or to find a group of at least 4 people and rent a car.
 The second one is definitely cheaper, the only difference is that you won’t have a guided tour.
 But probably you can get a map of the island, so you can orientate.